 4. Moderate reverb use

-When soloed, drums with reverb are sounding outstanding.
-Reverb gives them that awesome sense of space and fullness that drums should definitely have.
+When soloed, drums with reverb sound outstanding.
+Reverb gives them that awesome sense of space and fullness that drums should have.
 However, they can easily get lost in the mix with other elements of the song.
-Generally, you should use reasonable amounts of the reverb effect, and just on certain elements.
+Generally, you should use reasonable amounts of the reverb effect, and just on individual elements.
 For example, you can mix drum elements without reverb until they sound united as a whole.
 After that, try to use reverb on elements with shorter decay.
 This will introduce depth to your drums without making it too muddy.

 5. Placing drums all over the frequency spectrum

 Drums are significant parts of almost every song, and they should be heard across the entire frequency spectrum.
 It’s always such a shame to have awesome drum tones working only in one part of the frequency spectrum.
 This advice can also be applied to other elements in the mix.
 It will be much easier to mix everything else after you take care of the drums and consequently mix everything else according to them.